AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/Documentation/03 - Security & Compliance Policies (Full Cloud).md

 ### Step 4: Register Windows Hello for Business on Client

-1. Go to Settings → Accounts → Sign-in options.
+Go to **Settings → Accounts → Sign-in options**

-2. Set up Windows Hello PIN.
+1. Set up a **Windows Hello PIN**.

-3. Enable biometric sign-in if supported (fingerprint or facial recognition).
+2. If supported, enable **biometric sign-in** (fingerprint or facial recognition).

-4. Confirm that Windows Hello sign-in works correctly.
+3. Follow the on-screen instructions to complete setup.
+4. Ensure the device allows passwordless sign-in using Hello credentials.

 > Devices are hybrid Azure AD joined and authenticate without passwords, improving security and user experience.